 Three Kings' Day January 6 - Epiphany, commonly known as Three Kings’ Day in the United States, is on January 6.
 It celebrates the three wise men’s visit to baby Jesus and also remembers his baptism, according to the Christian Bible’s events.
 The United States (US) Virgin Islands observe the day as a public holiday.

 Love City Live!
-January 24 - 27, 2013 - Raggae music will be all around St John for several days.
+January 27 - 31, 2016 - Raggae music will be all around St John for several days.
 From Oppenheimer beach to Miss Lucy's to a concert at the ball park, St John will be hopping!
+It all kicks off at Drink on January 27th.

-St. John Arts & Music Festival - Usually mid-February.
+St. John Arts & Music Festival - Usually mid-February; in 2016 it will be February 13 - 17.
 St John has become a magnet for artists of all sorts.
 This week long celebration highlights their talents.
 Numerous free lunch and dinner time concerts in Cruz Bay park and special presentations at St. John School of the Arts.
 Also daily food fairs and craft displays.
 The varied island music includes scratch bands, reggae, school marching bands and church choirs.
 The Artists' Association of St. John holds an exhibit in tandem, and local artists display their works around town at the various galleries.
 The Epiphany players, St. John's community theater group put on special presentations.
-This 11 day art-fest raises funds for art scholarships for the community youth.
+This multi-day art-fest raises funds for art scholarships for the community youth.
 For further information contact: Frank Langley: (340) 779-4038, president of the all volunteer not for profit organization, the St. John Arts Festival Inc.

-8 Tuff Mile Road Race - February 23, 2013 (Saturday) - This one is for you if you are up for a challenge.
+8 Tuff Mile Road Race - February 27, 2016 (Saturday) - This one is for you if you are up for a challenge.
 Whether you are a walker or runner lots of people turn out for this race which starts in Cruz Bay and ends in Coral Bay.
+This year's event is part of a week long '8 Tuff Miles Festival Week' which starts with a 'Light Up the Night' event filled with music, lights, food, fun all benefiting the St John Cancer Fund'.

 St Patrick's Day Parade - March 17 - Claims to be the shortest St Paddie's Day parade anywhere (short but great)!